academics

 The Step-Up Toddler Program

-This learning-rich environment is especially designed with the needs and interests of the youngest child in mind, ages 1 ½ – 3 years, and in adherence with AMI and CGS guidelines.
+This learning-rich environment is specially designed with the needs and interests of the youngest child in mind, ages 1 ½ - 3 years, and in adherence with AMI and CGS guidelines.

 Our Step-Up Toddler Program offers:

-A child-sized environment which calls the toddler to engage in purposeful activities suited to his particular developmental needs.
+A child-sized environment that calls the toddler to engage in purposeful activities suited to his particular developmental needs.

 Sensorial, manipulative materials for the development of hand/eye coordination, visual tracking and balance.
 These materials allow the toddler to absorb key concepts about their world, such as object permanence, color, dimension and weight, as well as cultivate the development of graceful and coordinated movements.